MoDES: Accelerating Mixture-of-Experts Multimodal Large Language Models via Dynamic Expert Skipping: More Setups

 \section{More Setups}

 \textbf{Baselines.} As noted in Sec.~\ref{sec:imple}, baselines such as NAEE~\cite{lu2024not}, MC-MoE~\cite{huang2024mixture}, and DiEP~\cite{bai2025diep} are not directly compatible with MoE MLLMs when ($k>2$).
 We therefore describe more about our adaptations here.
-For the hyperparameter $\beta^{(l)}$, we perform a layer-wise search from the first to the last layer on the same dataset as our method.
-When tuning the $l$-th layer, we constrain the cumulative skipping ratio from the $1$-st layer through the $l$-th layer to be the target ratio.
-We apply the same procedure to the other baselines.
+For the hyperparameter $\beta^{(l)}$, we perform a genetic search under a given skipping ratio on the same dataset as our method.
 All remaining settings follow the original papers.